Are you creative, sensitive—and anxious?

 - Create a sturdy, flexible personal infrastructure (your health, self-care, diet, sleep, living situation, routines, support system)

-- Establish a strong connection to your Inner Guidance
+- Establish a strong spiritual practice to help you stay connected to your Inner Guidance

 The inner relationship will bring you peace and connection with yourself and others.